LoneSalmon/Active-Directory/README.md

 ___

 <p align="center">
-  <strong>😨 Now Imagine this scenario. 😨</strong>  <br>
+  <strong>🚨 Now Imagine this scenario 🚨</strong>  <br>
   <p align="justify">
-    <em>An unauthorized access occurs on one of your users (be it outside or inside the network/domain), and that threat actor types this simple command:</em> <code><strong>whoami /user</strong></code><em>.
+    <em>An unauthorized access occurs on one of your users (be it outside or inside the network/domain), and that threat actor types this command:</em> <code><strong>whoami /user</strong></code><em>.
 This will be his output.
 One can use this output to get more information about the domain and try to escalate privileges to an Admin level to gain more control of the system</em>
   </p>
 </p>  <br>

 <p align="center">
   <img src="https://github.com/LoneSalmon/Active-Directory/blob/main/Media/initial-security-step-8.png">  <br>
   <a href="https://www.sentinelone.com/blog/windows-sid-history-injection-exposure-blog/"><em>Check this technique for example</em></a>  <br>